Important information about the program and this agreement

 How you can use your points

 You can use your points to redeem for any available reward options.
-Redemption values for reward options vary.

 - When you use points to redeem for cash or a billing statement credit, each point is worth $.01 (one cent), which means that 100 points equals $1 in redemption value.

-You can use points to redeem for cash through a statement credit to your Account or an electronic deposit into an eligible U.S. checking or savings account.
-Once points have been used, the transaction is considered final.
+You can use points to redeem for cash through a statement credit to your Account or an electronic deposit into an eligible checking or savings account held by a financial institution located in the United States.

 How you could be prohibited from earning or using points